edublocs/eb-webapp/README.md

 * [Truffle framework](hhtps://truffleframework.com) `npm i -g truffle`

 # Development
-With the command `npm run dev` the Webpack development server runs at http://localhost:8080/.
+With the command `npm run dev` the Webpack development server runs at [http://localhost:8080](http://localhost:8080/).
+To use the RPC interface to a local instance of Geth use [http://localhost:8080/?localhost](http://localhost:8080/?localhost).

 # Deployment
 The application is deployed in two stages: the smart contract (code residing in eb-contracts) and the web application.